Redeemer University: Student activities and traditions

 LAUNCH is a week-long orientation made up of many activities and held for first-years during the first week of school in September.
 One part of LAUNCH is the LAUNCH Olympics, a day of events where teams of new students and a senior leader play through games, activities, and competitions and end with a mud pit tug-of-war.

 The Decade Dance is held on the night of the LAUNCH Olympics; students enjoy music and wear costumes from previous decades, as well as having dance contests.

-Spring Banquet is an end of the year event held at a banquet hall in Hamilton, generally in March.
+Spring Banquet is an end-of-the-year event held at a banquet hall in Hamilton, generally in March.
 There is a sit-down dinner and dance held afterward.

-Rooted Worship, previously named Church in the Box (CITB), is a student run worship service held once a month on Sunday evenings, and includes music and drama as well as a speaker.
+Rooted Worship, previously named Church in the Box (CITB), is a student-run worship service held once a month on Sunday evenings, and includes music and drama as well as a speaker.
 This tradition began in the school's "black box" but has grown over the years and is now held in the auditorium for students, staff and the community.

 Hot Spot is an informal worship event intended for students.
-Held in the Rec.
-Centre once a month on Thursday evening, it includes a musician and a singer, and a speaker or speakers.
+Held in the recreation centre once a month on Thursday evening; it includes a musician and a singer, and a speaker or speakers.

 Chapel is a worship service held in the auditorium on Wednesday mornings for students and faculty which includes student participation in music and readings, while having an in-school or guest speaker.

-The Battle of the Bands is a contest where Redeemer bands perform to showcase their skills, to learn from other musicians, and to be crowned the top Redeemer band.
+Redeemer’s Got Talent is a contest where Redeemer students perform to showcase their skills in a Canada’s Got Talent style show.

 Coffeehouse is a monthly student gathering hosted by Student Senate, either in the Commons or the Rec.
 Centre, where songs, skits, poetry and other talents are performed.

-Students for Life is anti-abortion student group that hosts occasional discussions and organizes protests and gatherings in support of religious anti-abortion ideologies.